 Write a unified, coherent essay about the increasing frequency with which people switch jobs.

-For additional Writing Prompts to practice with, you also might want to consider purchasing the most recent Official ACT Prep Guide, which includes four additional official essay prompts.
+For additional Writing Prompts to practice with, you also might want to consider purchasing the most recent Official ACT Prep Guide, which includes five additional official essay prompts.

 While you'll see many different topics asked about on the ACT essay section, there is in fact only one ACT Writing Prompt (and three types of perspectives) you have to know.
 We call these the Core Question and Core Perspectives.
 This question (and these perspectives) will run through each and every ACT Essay prompt you'll get.